tanchaozhong/Quick-functions/README.md

 **Abboxplot.R**:            To visualize the alpha and beta diversity of a given matrix by function boxplot().

+**Boxplot.grp.R**:          To draw boxplot by just input the data list and levels of a group factor.

 **Element.grp.R**:          To find out how many levels of a group.

 **Left.R**:                 To take the number of letters from the left of the string.